BinghZhengg/Pig-to-Human-Kidney-Xenotransplantation/README.md

-# Porcine Kidney Xenotransplantation: scRNA-seq Data Analysis
+# Pig-to-Human Kidney Xenotransplantation: scRNA-seq Data Analysis

 This repository contains the R scripts used for analyzing scRNA-seq data derived from a study on porcine kidney xenotransplantation.
 Each script is focused on a different aspect of the data analysis, providing a comprehensive look into the xenotransplantation process and its outcomes.